aivoo-app/agos-proxy/README.md

 cargo build --release
 ```

-The CLI entry point is `agos`; `agos serve` starts the proxy server once the
+The CLI entry point is `agos-proxy`; `agos-proxy serve` starts the proxy server once the
 routing engine and HTTP surface are in place.
-See `agos --help` for the current
+See `agos-proxy --help` for the current
 command tree.

 ## Documentation